-Perseus was Macedonian king, ruling in years 179-168 BCE, and son of Filip V from the Antygonid dynasty.
-He took care of good relationships with Greece, strengthened the position of Macedon, and tried to acquire allies, this alarmed Rome, which declared war with him.
+Perseus was a Macedonian king, ruling in years 179-168 BCE, and son of Filip V from the Antygonid dynasty.
+He took care of good relationships with Greece, strengthened the position of Macedon, and tried to acquire allies, this alarmed Rome, which declared war on him.
 Additionally, the situation was worsened by accusations, which presented, in Rome the Eumenes (king of Pergamon).
 Multiple deputations of Perseus didn’t bring peaceful results.
 The decision about war with Macedon was taken long ago and kept secret by the Senat.
 Romans commanded envoys to leave Rome the same day, and all Macedonians to leave Italy in 30 days.

 The third Macedonian war started in 171 BCE when Macedonian king Perseus beat an army of Rome under command of Publius Licinius Crassus in the battle of Callicinus.
 After two years of inconclusive engagements, the Senat appointed Paulus to end the war, who was chosen consul with Gaius Licinius Crassus.
 When the consul appeared in Greece, he quickly started preparations for the offensive.
 Roman army set up camp over the Elpeus river, which separated areas of influence of both countries.
-Romans tried few times to seize the fortifications beyond the river but failed.
+Romans tried a few times to seize the fortifications beyond the river but failed.
 Paulus made opponents leave comfort positions using a squad of Publius Cornelius Scipio Nasica Corcolum which managed to get to the rear of Perseus’s positions.
 The King’s army wasn’t endangered directly but he was worried that Romans will seize the important city of Pydna and cut off his supply lines, so he ordered a retreat to the north.
 Romans followed the king making him fight the major battle, which took place near Pydna on 22 June 168 BCE.

 The basic formation of Macedonian soldiers was the phalanx, made by armed in 7 meters pikes, swords, and small shields, fighting inconsistent, close arrays.
-The frontal attack of phalanx troops was wreaking havoc in all Hellenic world.
+The frontal attack of phalanx troops was wreaking havoc in the Hellenic world.

 Paulus’s army was about 38 000 soldiers, including 3340 infantry, 4200 cavalry, and 22 elephants.
-Macedonian king’s army was roughly 44 000 soldiers, mostly infantrymen with long pikes in phalanx formation.
+The Macedonian king’s army was roughly 44 000 soldiers, mostly infantrymen with long pikes in phalanx formation.
 Additionally, Perseus had 4000 cavalrymen.

 Romans killed 20 000 Macedonians in an hour with relatively small losses (about 1000 legionaries).
 The Roman military won the battle, as well as the third war.

 Perseus escaped the battlefield with 1000 men.
 Lasting roughly an hour battle of Pydna ended with almost full destruction of the Macedonian army and ended the Macedonian war.
 The victory was a result of the flexibility of the Roman tactical system.
 The senate decided that Macedon will fall.
-Its lands were split into 4 parts, then incorporated into Republic.
+Its lands were split into 4 parts, and then incorporated into Republic.
 Many Macedonian aristocrats were taken into captivity.
 This was the end of the Kingdom of Macedon.